michaeljclark/glyb/README.md

 ## Introduction

-glyb intends to simplify text rendering and vector graphics in C++.
+glyb supports simple cross-platform text rendering and vector graphics for C++ apps targeting OpenGL or Vulkan.

-glyb contains high level interfaces for text rendering and vector graphics. glyb outputs font atlas bitmaps, vertex arrays and index arrays which can be used with OpenGL, Vulkan and DirectX.
+glyb contains high level interfaces for measuring and rendering text as well as rudimentary vector graphics. glyb outputs font atlas bitmaps, vertex arrays and index arrays which can be used with OpenGL or Vulkan.

+glyb code-base is largely a proof-of-concept for antialiased text zoom, and contains experimental quality code that answers questions regarding cross platform GPU-based rendering of scalable vector graphics.

-#### Online and Offline Font Atlas Management
+#### Font Atlas Management

-glyb makes managing multiple font atlases with complete Unicode coverage simple as the created draw lists contain image switching and update commands, so that any number of Unicode faces and glyphs can be used at one time.
+glyb makes managing multiple font atlases with complete Unicode coverage simple by emitting draw lists containing image switch and update commands, so that any number of Unicode faces and glyphs can be used at one time.

 glyb has online and offline font atlas glyph renderers using HarfBuzz and FreeType.
 Render time is less than one microsecond per glyph.